 Traditional Estate Sale Companies invite the public into the home to shop over a 2 to 3 day period.
-Items are generally sold at liquidation value prices and prices are lowered significantly on the last day of the sale.
+Items are generally sold at liquidation value prices, (some may start at fair market value), and prices are lowered significantly on the last day of the sale.
 A traditional estate sale works best in homes where people no longer reside.
-The traditional estate might not be as selective as an auction company, because they are willing to sell $5.00 items with the understanding that it all adds up in the end.
-They usually take a 30% to 35% commission.
+The traditional estate sale might not be as selective as an auction company, because they are willing to sell $5.00 items with the understanding that it all adds up in the end.
+They usually take a minimum of 35% commission.
 There can be extra dumpster fee, which is usually about $500.00 deducted from the end proceeds of your sale.

 Online Auction Companies are your best option for selling smaller and easy to ship collectibles, sterling silver, jewelry and select art.
 Having very collectible items on an ecommerce platform is likely to maximize the selling price because your bidding audience is larger.
 Online Auctions are usually not the best solution for selling furniture.
 Most of these auction companies take a 30%-35% commission and may negotiate a better commission on items that sell for a higher amount.

 Traditional Auction Companies are a good resource for selling items when the timeline is very short and the items must be out of the house ASAP.
 They can be a great resource for selling furniture, vehicles, boats, trailers, etc. If you cannot bring the items yourself to the auction house they will charge a moving fee ranging from $50 to $100 an hour that is deducted from the end proceeds of your sale.
 Some of these local auction companies can be very selective.
 You will need a representative to come out and walk through the home with you first.
 A disadvantage may be that the audience is limited in number compared to an online audience.
 However, many traditional auction companies are starting to sell select items online for clients.
 Most of these auction companies take a 30%-35% commission.